sc659987/flip-page/README.md

   TODO make this documents more generic , include provision for image and video.

   video add on will be added on 5 iteration but needs to be consider and think

+  Today's todo :

+     i.
+Create task in project as below
+         a. create a model library which contains all the model classes
+         b.
+Create a interpreter model which reads sample json and puts the value in mdoels
+         c. create/modify the existing json to fit the modified requirements